Nimon77/cd/README.md

 [![GoDoc](https://pkg.go.dev/badge/pkgsite/pkg.svg)](https://pkg.go.dev/github.com/Nimon77/cd)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Nimon77/cd)](https://goreportcard.com/report/github.com/Nimon77/cd)

 `cd` is a Go library designed to interface with the "USB TRIGGER for CASH DRAWER" BT-100U.
 It simplifies the process of opening a cash drawer using Go code.
+A `cd` binary is also provided, to open the cash drawer directly from the command line.

 ## Installation